How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Catch NBA action all season long on Fubo!

-The Celtics take to the home court of the 76ers on Wednesday at 7:00 PM ET.
+The Celtics hope to pick up a road win at the 76ers on Wednesday at 7:30 PM ET.

 How to Watch